 As the school year ends, kids begin to look forward to the fun and games of summer.
-Playing in the sprinklers, socializing with friends, and playing at the neighborhood park replace school and structured classroom experiences.
+Playing in the sprinklers, science experiments, socializing with friends, and playing at the neighborhood park replace school and structured classroom experiences.
 Parents and Nannies sometimes worry about the children forgetting what they learned.
 Reinforcing what was learned in the classroom does not have to be boring.
 Here are five fun ways to make science interesting and facilitate learning while keeping kids entertained.

 Make it rain.